-The circumnavigation begins:
+The circumnavigation waypoints:

 Tahiti-Marquesas